pixie-io/pixie/README.md

 - **Auto-telemetry:** Pixie uses eBPF to automatically collect telemetry data such as full-body requests, resource and network metrics, application profiles, and more.
 See the full list of data sources [here](https://docs.px.dev/about-pixie/data-sources/).

 - **In-Cluster Edge Compute:** Pixie collects, stores and queries all telemetry data locally in the cluster.
-Pixie uses less than 5% of cluster CPU, and in most cases less than 2%.
+Pixie uses less than 5% of cluster CPU and in most cases less than 2%.

 - **Scriptability:** [PxL](https://docs.px.dev/reference/pxl/), Pixie’s flexible Pythonic query language, can be used across Pixie’s UI, CLI, and client APIs.